tomas-kabrt/The-Hive-Cortex/Cortex-Responder/BDInitScan/README.md

 ## Pre-requisites

 To initiate a scan via API, you need to have a unique identification of an endpoint.
-This responder relies on The Hive custom string field named `bitdefender-computer-id`, which contains `computer-id`.
-The `bitdefender-computer-id` must be filled either automatically when an event is forwarded or manually later.
+This responder relies on The Hive custom string field named `bitdefender-computer-id`, which contains `computer-id`, a unique identifier of every endpoint added to Bitdefender GravityZone.
+The `bitdefender-computer-id` must be filled either automatically when an event is forwarded to The Hive or manually.

 ## Initial Setup